-As explained before, all signatures have to be converted to a readable format manually.
+As explained before, all signatures have to be converted to a readable format by hand.
 This process can be automated by accessing the source code of MyScript Notes and using the "save as" functionality to store the encrypted signatures as a readable decrypted format.
 Unfortunately the source code is not freely available.
 It has to be determined if the gain in costs of automating the process minus buying the license is worthwhile.
-On the long run it is expected to be, since no human intervention is needed for verifying a signature, while this process may be executed many times per day based on the company which uses it.
+On the long run it is expected to be, since no human intervention is needed for verifying a signature, while this process may be executed at large amounts per day based on the company for which it is used.